lawsmith/ansible-init-server/README.md

 | users         | Creates an unprivileged user account with a public key
 | ssh           | Locks down SSH to disable direct root login and plaintext passwords
 | nginx         | Installs and configures Nginx
+| letsencrypt   | Installs and configured SSL certificate from Letsencrypt

 ## Running the playbook